Worship & Liturgy

 Plainsong Vespers

-The ancient service of Vespers is held by candlelight directly following the Angelus at 18:00.
+Vespers is held by candlelight directly following the Angelus at 18:00.
 This service is the Evening Office and its character is one of thanksgiving.
-Psalms, canticles, hymns and other prayers are sung to plainsong by members of the choir.
+Psalms, canticles, hymns and other prayers are sung to plainsong by members of the Choir.
 The service includes a twenty-minute period of silent meditation and prayer.

 Read more…